Košice: History

+17th century

 In 1604, Catholics seized the Lutheran church in Košice.
 The Calvinist Stephen Bocskay then occupied Košice during his Protestant insurrection against the Habsburg dynasty, with the backing of the Ottomans.
 The future George I Rákóczi joined him as a military commander there.
 Giorgio Basta, commander of the Habsburg forces, failed in his attempt to recapture the city.
-At the Treaty of Vienna (1606), in return for giving back territory that included Košice, the rebels won from the Habsburgs a concession of religious toleration for the Magyar nobility and brokered an Austrian-Turkish peace treaty.
-Stephen Bocskay died in Košice on December 29, 1606, and was interred there.
+At the 1606 Treaty of Vienna, in return for giving back territory that included Košice, the rebels won from the Habsburgs a concession of religious toleration for the Magyar nobility and brokered an Austrian-Turkish peace treaty.
+Stephen Bocskay died in Košice on 29 December 1606 and was interred there.

-For some decades during the 17th century Košice was part of the Principality of Transylvania, and consequently a part of the Ottoman Empire and was referred to as Kaşa in Turkish.
-On September 5, 1619, the prince of Transylvania, Gabriel Bethlen captured Košice with the assistance of the future George I Rákóczi in another anti-Habsburg insurrection.
-By the Peace of Nikolsburg in 1621, the Habsburgs restored the religious toleration agreement of 1606 and recognized Transylvanian rule over the seven Partium counties: Ugocsa County, Bereg County, Zemplén County, Borsod County, Szabolcs County, Szatmár County and Abaúj County (including Košice).
+For some decades during the 17th century, Košice was a part of the Principality of Transylvania, and consequently a part of the Ottoman Empire, and was referred to as Kaşa in Turkish.
+On 5 September 1619, the prince of Transylvania, Gabriel Bethlen captured Košice with the assistance of the future George I Rákóczi in another anti-Habsburg insurrection.
+By the Peace of Nikolsburg in 1621, the Habsburgs restored the religious toleration agreement of 1606 and recognized Transylvanian rule over the seven Partium counties: Ugocsa County, Bereg County, Zemplén County, Borsod County, Szabolcs County, Szatmár County, and Abaúj County (including Košice).
 Bethlen married Catherine von Hohenzollern, of Johann Sigismund Kurfürst von Brandenburg, in Košice in 1626.

-After Bethlen's death in 1629, Košice and the rest of the Partium was returned to the Habsburgs.
+After Bethlen died in 1629, Košice and the rest of the Partium were returned to the Habsburgs.

-On January 18, 1644, the Diet in Košice elected George I Rákóczi the prince of Hungary.
+On 18 January 1644, the Diet in Košice elected George I Rákóczi the Prince of Hungary.
 He took the whole of Upper Hungary and joined the Swedish army besieging Brno for a projected march against Vienna.
 However, his nominal overlord, the Ottoman Sultan, ordered him to end the campaign, though he did so with gains.
-In the Treaty of Linz (1645), Košice returned to Transylvania again as the Habsburgs recognized George's rule over the seven counties of the Partium.
+In the 1645 Treaty of Linz, Košice returned to Transylvania again as the Habsburgs recognized George's rule over the seven counties of the Partium.
 He died in 1648, and Košice was returned to the Habsburgs once more.